CenterForTheBuiltEnvironment/HHW_brick/docs/index.md

 Convert, validate, and analyze a building in under 5 minutes:

+**Sample Data**: For input data format examples, see https://doi.org/10.5061/dryad.t4b8gtj8n or use test data in `tests/fixtures/`

 ```python
 from pathlib import Path
 from hhw_brick import CSVToBrickConverter, BrickModelValidator